vsalbuq/FastFeet/README.md

 ## :rocket: Tech

-This project was developed at [RocketSeat's GoStack Bootcamp](https://rocketseat.com.br/bootcamp) with the following technologies:
+This project was developed at [RocketSeat's GoStack Bootcamp](https://rocketseat.com.br/bootcamp), and was the conclusion project that would be assessed for its certification.
+The following technologies were used:

 ### Code Editor